l-henri/solidity-101/README.md

 - A set of 12 exercises that are able to mint and distribute TD-SOL-101 points

 Your objective is to gather as many TD-SOL-101 points as possible.
 Please note :
 - You will need testnet Ether to do this workshop.
-Lookup "rinkeby testnet faucet" on google.
+Lookup "rinkeby testnet faucet" on Google.
-- The 'transfer' function of TD-SOL-101 has been disabled to encourage you to finish the TD with only one address
+- The `transfer` function of TD-SOL-101 has been disabled to encourage you to finish the TD with only one address

 ### Getting to work
 - The instructions for each exercice are included in the contracts of each exercice, in [contracts/exercices](contracts/exercices).
 - Each exercice contract inherits from the [exerciceTemplate](contracts/exerciceTemplate.sol), which holds common functions to validate students and credit points
 - Each exercice is deployed on the Rinkeby testnet.
 You can interact with them through [MyCrypto](https://mycrypto.com/contracts/interact), using the contract ABIs in [this folder](build/contracts), or through etherscan.
-- In order to receive points, you will have to call function that execute code in each smart contract,  such that the function `creditStudent(n, msg.sender);` is triggered, and distributes n points.
+- In order to receive points, you will have to call functions that execute code in each smart contract, such that the function `creditStudent(n, msg.sender);` is triggered, and distributes n points.
 - A low level description of what is expected can be inferred by reading the code in each exercice.

 ## Exercises addresses